Direction and speed selectivity properties for spatio-temporal receptive fields according to the generalized Gaussian derivative model for visual receptive fields: Summary and discussion

 For our idealized models of complex cells, the resulting closed form expressions of the direction selectivity properties are unfortunately too complex to be reported here.
 The qualitative results regarding more narrow direction selectivity properties with increasing order of spatial integration and increasing degree of elongation do, however, still hold.
 The speed selectivity properties for our idealized models of complex cells for the inclination angle $\theta = 0$ are reported in Figure~\ref{fig-alg-expr-R-curves-int-compl-cells}.

-By comparisons with the results of neurophysiological recordings of motion-sensitive neurons in the primary visual cortex in Section~\ref{sec-rels-neurophys-Orban}, the presented theoretical results are qualitatively consistent with the previously reported class of velocity-tuned motion sensitive neurons, in the sense that the models of the neurons respond maximally to the combination of a preferred motion direction and a preferred motion speed, and that the magnitude of the response decreases when changing the motion direction and/or the motion speed from the preferred value.
+By comparisons with the results of neurophysiological recordings of motion-sensitive neurons in the primary visual cortex, the presented theoretical results are consistent with the previously reported class of velocity-tuned motion sensitive neurons reported by Orban {\em et al.\/}\ (\citeyear{OrbKenNul86-JNeurPhys}), in the sense that the models of the neurons respond maximally to the combination of a preferred motion direction and a preferred motion speed, and that the magnitude of the response decreases when changing the motion direction and/or the motion speed from the preferred value.